Things to See in Frankfurt Germany- It’s more than just an Airport!

 Apfelwein in Frankfurt

-One thing you must do while in Frankfurt is sample the local delicacy of apfelwein, or apple cider.
+One thing you must do while in Frankfurt is sample the local apfelwein.
 This highly alcoholic drink is brewed and served in taverns all over the city, and often it is the only thing on the menu in some of the more authentic places.
 If you see a pine wreath hanging over the door of an apfelwein tavern, it means the establishment brews its own wine.
 Apfelwein is usually served in a Bembel, a very collectible grey stone jug with blue decorative painting, to keep it cool.
 Be sure to bring some home as a reminder of your trip…

 Although you can find Apfelwein taverns all over the city, Sachsenhausen, one of Frankfurt’s oldest neighborhoods, has a distinctly medieval atmosphere.
 Apart from the many authentic bars, it has cobblestone streets, half-timbered houses, and small family-run shops.
 At the edge of the district, you can still see the remains of a tower dating from the 15th century, when the area was a separate village and had its own fortifications.